shavenwarthog/johntellsall/class/django-queryset2/index.rst

 5. TBD: dict of dictionaries

-.. include: fp-examples.rst
+.. include:: fp-examples.rst

 Django QuerySets
 ================================================================

-A queryset in Django represents a number of rows in the database, optionally filtered by a query.
+A queryset in Django represents a stream of rows from the database, filtered by a query.

 .. note:: models.py